vindar/tgx/validation/performance/baselines/current/README.md

 # Current TGX 3D performance baseline

-Date: 2026-06-26
+Date: 2026-06-30

 Branch: `feature/point-spot-lights`

-Baseline label: `baseline_spotlight_specraw_20260626`
+Baseline label: `baseline_20260630_dev`

-This baseline was recorded after the first spotlight runtime optimization pass.
-It uses the point/spot light implementation plus the accepted local-specular guard: skip the half-vector inverse square root when the raw specular numerator is not positive.
-The source delta is captured in `source_diff.patch`.
+This baseline was recorded after the point/spot light work, the new textured point-light examples, and the recent primitive / inline cleanup work.
+It covers the five currently connected boards and includes the new point/spot-light examples as first-class telemetry rows.

-The previous `current` baseline was archived under:
+The previous current baseline was archived under:

-`validation/performance/baselines/previous/2026-06-15-shader-incremental/`
+`validation/performance/baselines/previous/2026-06-26-spotlight-specraw/`

 ## Boards